Description

 Falmouth University in partnership with Gorton Studio

-This practice-based course has an industry focus from the start, addresses employment needs at the sharp end of our craft by combining digital and practical skills to produce a physical object – an approach that’s emerging out of necessity in professional FX workshops, but that until now, hasn’t been offered as a packaged, taught learning path.
+This practice-based course has an industry focus from the start.
+It addresses employment needs at the sharp end of our craft by combining digital and practical skills to produce a physical object, giving students a hybrid skill set that’s in demand in today’s film industry.

 You’ll grow and refine your skills through personally focused projects, based within the university’s supportive and collaborative community.
 Through experimentation and risk-taking, you’ll push the boundaries to become a resilient and dynamic prosthetic effects practitioner.